 Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Withdrawals for domestic abuse (WDA) January 1, 2024 Plan sponsors may elect to allow a withdrawal for domestic abuse victims in the amount of the lesser of \$10,000 or 50% of the participant's vested account balance without being subject to the 10% early withdrawal penalty.
 The amount may be repaid within three years of distribution.
-401(k), 403(b), governmental 457(b), 401(a) Vanguard is actively working on a solution to support this provision and expects it to be available to plan sponsors and participants in Q1 2025.
+401(k), 403(b), governmental 457(b), 401(a) Plan sponsors interested in adopting this provision should reach out to their client success executive.
 Hardship withdrawal rules for 403(b) plans January 1, 2024 The Bipartisan Budget Act of 2018 (BBA) expanded the hardship rules for 401(k) plans to include more contribution sources and to not require a loan be taken prior to a hardship withdrawal.
 SECURE 2.0 removes inconsistencies between hardship rules for 401(k) plans and 403(b) plans by allowing 403(b) plan participants to receive hardship distributions from salary reduction contributions; QNECs; QMACs; and account earnings on any salary reduction contributions, QNECs, and QMACs.
 Also, an employee is not required to take a loan prior to being eligible for a hardship withdrawal.
-403(b) Vanguard has implemented a solution to this provision in Q2 2024.
-Plan sponsors interested in this provision are encouraged to talk to their Vanguard client success executive to determine next steps for their plan.
+403(b) This optional provision is now available to plan sponsors.
 Automatic cash-out limit increase January 1, 2024 When a participant separates from service, the employer may choose to distribute (i.e., cash out) the participant's vested account balance without consent if the balance is under \$5,000 (or less as prescribed by the plan).
 Amounts between \$1,000 and \$5,000 are automatically rolled over to an IRA, while amounts of less than \$1,000 are paid as a lump sum.
 SECURE 2.0 increases this limit from \$5,000 to \$7,000.
-401(k), 403(b), 401(a), money purchase, defined benefit Vanguard has updated our participant experience, processes and systems to support this provision for non-QJSA plans.
+401(k), 403(b), 401(a), money purchase, defined benefit This optional provision is now available to non-QJSA plans.
 Due to the spousal consent limit, Vanguard's automatic cash-out limit increase offer is not yet available for QJSA plans.
 Top-heavy rule changes for excludable employees January 1, 2024 Plan sponsors may exclude participants who have not met the minimum age and service requirements when determining if any plan of the employer satisfies the top-heavy minimum contribution requirement.
-401(k), 401(a) Vanguard is actively working on a solution to support this provision.
+401(k), 401(a) Vanguard is not prioritizing this provision at this time.
+We will share updates as they become available.